Ganja Fortress

-Ganja Fortress (Gəncə qalası) is a fortress in Ganja, Azerbaijan.
+Ganja Fortress (Gəncə qalası, قلعه گنجه) is a fortress in Ganja, Azerbaijan.
 The remains of walls of the fortress can be seen in the territory of the oldest park of the city, Khan's Garden and in the entrance to the city, along the Ganja River.

 History

 Farhad Pasha, who headed the Turkish army in the Caucasus, went to Ganja, controlled by the Safavids, by the order of Sultan Murad III.
 Ganja was captured on 1 September 1588.
 After taking Ganja, on 3 September 1588, Pasha ordered the construction of the castle 7–8 kilometers from the city.
 About forty days later the castle was built 2.3 km in length and 6 m in height with 1.8 m thick walls.
 It was built in a flat area and on the left bank of the Ganja River.
 Ganja was divided into four parts by the fortress in the 16th century: the outer city, Shahristan, Ichgala and Naringala.

 In 1868, after Ganja became the regional center of the Caucasus, a new master plan for the city was prepared by architect Ignati Kshishtalovic.
 After the master plan was approved in 1873 by Alexander II, the walls of the fortress were demolished and European-styled neighborhoods were built.
 At present, a very small part of the Ganja fortress – Shiralibey tower – remains.
 In 2007, the fortress wall was renovated.